vitalybarkov/tommybot/README.md

       - open your browser at "localhost:8080/set" (if you deployed remotely, than "location_of_your_deploy/set")
       - open your browser and go to https://dev.hh.ru/admin and edit "Redirect URI" field of your app with https://tommybot-code.onrender.com/get_code (if you deployed remotely, use "location_of_your_deploy/get_code")
 3. next, prepare data for the tommybot set up, and fill the set up form:
-   - copy "client id" and "client secret" of your app at https://dev.hh.ru/admin, and fill by pasting "client id" and "client secret" fields of the set up form
+   - copy "client id" and "client secret" of your app at https://dev.hh.ru/admin, and paste "client id" and "client secret" fields of the set up form
    - than click on the "GET A CODE" link
    - authorize your hh.ru account
    - wait (can be long ~1 min wait) for appearance the code, copy the code and get back to the set up form and fill the "code" field by paste